Scalable Durational Event Models: Application to Physical and Digital Interactions: Introduction

 Although time stamps are often available for durable ties, relational event modeling has so far almost exclusively focused on events without any duration.
 Many time-dependent interactions, such as phone or Zoom calls, naturally have a temporal duration associated with each observed event.
-We coin the term ``\textsl{durational event}'' to describe this particular type of eveny.
+We introduce the term ``durational event'' to describe this particular type of event.
 Differentiating between duration and incidence is crucial for understanding the strength and dynamics of interactions.
 While duration captures interaction depth and time investment, engagement and volume are reflected in frequency of occurrences, offering complementary insights.
 One way to model such data is to treat the duration of an event as an attached weight or mark and use a model for weighted events \citep{lerner_modeling_2013}.
-This representation, on the other hand, disregards that the duration of an interaction is an endogenous process, influenced by factors that arise during the interaction itself or by external factors, rather than being determined at the start of the interaction. \hide{ Modeling these aspects separately provides a more realistic framework than a marked counting process, where duration could be treated as a random mark \citep{lerner_modeling_2013}. }
+However, this representation disregards that the duration of an interaction is an endogenous process, influenced by factors that arise during the interaction itself or by external factors, rather than being determined at the start of the interaction. \hide{ Modeling these aspects separately provides a more realistic framework than a marked counting process, where duration could be treated as a random mark \citep{lerner_modeling_2013}. }

 \citet{stadtfeld_dynamic_2017} took first steps toward analyzing a related data structure by proposing a model for coordination ties.
-These ties are a particular case of durational events, where the creation of a link between two actors is a two-sided decision process, in which both actors have to pick each other out of all possible actors.
-Still, their application focused solely on the incidence of events, disregarding their duration. \citet{hoffman_model_2020} introduced a model for group-based interactions, where actors can join and leave groups. \citet{rastelli_stochastic_2020} propose a stochastic block model for durational events.
+These ties are a particular case of durational events, where the creation of a link between two actors is a two-sided decision process.
+Still, their application focused solely on the incidence of events, disregarding their duration. \citet{hoffman_model_2020} introduced a model for group-based interactions, where actors can join and leave groups and \citet{rastelli_stochastic_2020} propose a stochastic block model for durational events.